phoenixframework/phoenix/D_controllers.md

 If we care to, we can open up our developer tools, click on the network tab, and visit our root route again.
 We see two main requests for this page - a get to `/` with a status of `302`, and a get to `/redirect_test` with a status of `200`.

 Notice that the redirect function takes `conn` as well as a string representing a relative path within our application.
-It can also take `conn` and a string representing a fully-qualified url in `web/controllers/page_controller.ex`.
+It can also take `conn` and a string representing a fully-qualified url.

 ```elixir
 def index(conn, _params) do